eclipse-langium/langium-website/hugo/content/guides/builtin-library.md

 // Add this to the `hello-world-module.ts` included in the yeoman generated project export type HelloWorldSharedServices = LangiumSharedServices;

-export const HelloWorldSharedModule: Module<HelloWorldSharedServices, DeepPartial<LangiumSharedServices>> = {
+export const HelloWorldSharedModule: Module<HelloWorldSharedServices, DeepPartial<HelloWorldSharedServices>> = {
     workspace: {
         WorkspaceManager: (services) => new HelloWorldWorkspaceManager(services)
     }